Engineering

 The single most useful pattern in SIA is the automated trajectory analysis.
 An LLM reading every step of every production agent run, classifying failure modes, surfacing the patterns engineers would otherwise have to find by hand-scrolling through logs.

 This is deployable today.
 Wire it as a batch job over your agent's structured logs.
 Output a daily report of failure clusters.
 Let engineers prioritise from that report.
 No weights change.
 No scaffolding changes automatically.
-The Feedback-Agent becomes your most senior on-call SRE for the AI surface.
+The Feedback-Agent becomes your most senior on-call SRE for the AI surface, working overnight while the team sleeps.

 The scaffold-update half of SIA's loop can be re-cast as a PR generator.
 The Feedback-Agent reads traces, identifies a specific scaffold problem, proposes a code change, opens a pull request.
 A human reviews it.
 The regression suite runs against the PR.
 Merge gates work normally.

 The weight-update half of SIA's loop becomes a candidate training pipeline.
 New LoRA adapters get trained from collected production traces in an isolated environment.
-Each candidate gets scored against:
+Each candidate gets scored against three things in sequence:

 1. The target metric on the optimisation set